 Kiva’s interest in acupuncture began when she was a child.
 Her mother took her to see an acupuncturist who had been practicing for several decades, and she was immediately enthralled by her power and wisdom.
 Later on in life, working as a behavioral therapist with autistic children for over ten years, Kiva enrolled in a three-year Five Element acupuncture program at Tai Sophia (MUIH).
 This experience was truly rewarding and provided an opportunity to practice in the clinic while learning in the classroom.

 Prior to becoming an acupuncturist, Kiva volunteered for the US Peace Corps in Bangladesh where she taught English, sanitation skills, and women’s rights.
 Kiva also took time off from her Peace Corps program to volunteer in Bali, Indonesia as a birthing assistant.

-Kiva’s acupuncture practice has been located in Falls Church, Banjul, Buenos Aires, and now Manila.
+Kiva’s acupuncture practice has been located in Falls Church, Banjul, and now Buenos Aires.
 Kiva’s acupuncture practice moves with her which means it is very mobile.
 She is able to do home visits quite easily.
 She looks forward to meeting you and aiding in your quest for improved health.

 Nulla porttitor accumsan tincidunt.
 Sed porttitor lectus nibh.
 Curabitur non nulla sit amet nisl tempus convallis quis ac lectus.